martimy/clab_srl_dcn/docs/configs.md

 The following is the description of the configuration procedure.
 The procedure is divided into three stages:

-- Configuration of eBGP with load-balancing among all switches
+- Fabric Configuration
-- Configuration of iBGP EVPN overlay
+- EVPN Configuration
-- Configuration of VxLANs
+- VxLAN Configuration

 Notes:

 - The bgp-evpn configuration is not possible on network-instance of type default.
 - the system0 interface can only be associated with network-instance default

-### eBGP Configuration
+### Fabric Configuration

+Prior to configuring EVPN based overlay, a routing protocol needs to be deployed in the fabric to advertise the reachability of all the leaf VXLAN Termination End Point (VTEP) addresses throughout the IP fabric.

-In this stage, we need to configure BGP between five autonomous systems (AS).
+Therefore, we need to configure BGP between five autonomous systems (AS).
 One AS includes the spine switches.
 Each of the other ASs includes one leaf or border switch.
 The purpose of configure eBGP is to create an underlay infrastructure that share all *system0* (loopback) IP addresses that will be used later.

 The configuration includes the following steps (order is not import as long as all steps are completed before committing the configuration):